EfthymiaKakoulidou/higher-wins/README.md

 ### Future Features

 In the future the game coud be more complex.
 It could have more cards in the initial deck and the player could replace more of his/hers cards.
 Adding complexity could make it more interesting and target an older audience.
-Being able to replace more card could increase the excitement as you are called to take a risk there.
+Being able to replace more cards could increase the excitement as you are called to take a risk there.
 Also it could keep track of the wins or loses to have an overall idea of how it is going for you.

 ## Tools & Technologies Used